Gonzo Pro Tips & Roadmap Video Watch It

 Picture of a dinosaur tail being sampled in many pieces

 In our conversations with customers, one thing has become clear – that distributed traces are an extremely (and perhaps the most) powerful signal for both detecting and resolving production issues, as well as for measuring the overall customer experience.
-Despite their potential though, we find many customers being held back by their current observability provider’s tracing implementation – the inability to affordably store (and analyze) all of those traces leads to sampling strategies that are not working for customers, and holding back them from their true potential – and many are looking to the “tail sampling processor” as one potential solution.
+Despite their potential though, we find many customers being held back by their current observability provider’s tracing implementation – the inability to affordably store (and analyze) all of those traces leads to sampling strategies that are not working for customers, and holding back them from their true potential – and many are looking to OpenTelemetry tail sampling with the “tail sampling processor” in the OTel collector as one potential solution.

 Traces – The Power, Potential and Pitfalls